Skip to main content

 Laparoscopic Primary / Incisional Umbilical Hernia Surgery Baltimore, Maryland

-Dr. Averbach and Dr. Hamdallah offers the most advanced, minimally invasive approach to surgically treat a variety of primary abdominal wall hernias (ventral, umbilical, inguinal or groin hernia) with laparoscopic procedures in Baltimore, Maryland.
+Dr. Averbach and Dr. Hamdallah offer the most advanced, minimally invasive approach to surgically treat a variety of primary abdominal wall hernias (ventral, umbilical, inguinal, or groin hernia) with laparoscopic procedures.
 A hernia is the protrusion of tissue or part of an organ through the bone, muscular tissue, or the membrane by which it is normally contained.
+Most hernias require surgical intervention to prevent complications such as growth, muscle weakening, and interruption of blood supply, which can lead to serious health risks.
 Hernias can be classified as internal or external and as abdominal or thoracic.

-Laparoscopic surgery allows more controlled repair of the hernia, because a defect in a strong layer of abdominal wall is more visible than with open surgery.
-Laparoscopic technology also allows detection of obscured multiple hernias, and allows for shorter post-surgery recovery.
+Laparoscopic surgery allows more controlled repair of the hernia because a defect in a strong layer of the abdominal wall is more visible than with open surgery.
+Laparoscopic technology also allows for the detection of obscured multiple hernias and shorter post-surgery recovery.

-Laparoscopic hernia repair in Baltimore, Maryland involves the placement of a mesh inside the abdomen without abdominal wall reconstruction.
+Laparoscopic hernia repair involves the placement of a mesh inside the abdomen without abdominal wall reconstruction.
 The mesh is fixed with sutures, staples, or tacks.
-The recurrence rate of the laparoscopic repair is reported as equal or less than that done with the open approach.
+The recurrence rate of the laparoscopic repair is reported as equal to or less than that done with the open approach.

 Incisional hernia repair is considered a challenging procedure, especially in recurrent hernias, in which the chances of failure increase with each surgical attempt.